omnisci3nce/zena/README.md

 # Zena

-lightweight messenging (as in chat) server and client implementation
+Lightweight messenging (as in chat) server and client implementations in C. Heavily **WIP** as this is just an hour here and there kind of project.

 ## contributing